jdstubler/jdstubler.github.io/index.md

-Hey content creators!
+Hey pentesters and hacking enthusiasts!

-Here is where I ease off some of the pain and headache you will have on your journey to becoming a great content creator.
+Here is where I write up walkthroughs of htb and vulnhub boxes.

 <a href="/archive.html">Archive of blog posts</a>